jjengelberts/precourse-test/README.md

 Your answers and progress will not be known to the teacher: they have no access to your progress on these challenges.
 So, it is up to you to solve the challenges yourself and to be honest to yourself.
 At the end of these challenge, some well meant advice will be given.
 It is up to you to follow this up.

 ## The Structure Of The Challenges
-Each of the notebook file contains a challenge, which is auto-graded.
+Each of the notebook files contains a challenge, which is auto-graded.
 For each challenge, you should start by reading the instructions in the first cell.
 In the second cell, you are requested to code your solution by replacing these two lines:
 ```python
 # YOUR CODE HERE
 raise NotImplementedError()